 The Annual Report for each calendar year (January 1 to December 31) is completed by April 30th of the following calendar year and submitted to the Court.
-Beginning in 2016, and in compliance with SGMA, the Annual Report, along with select information extracted from the Annual Report, has been published to the California Department of Water Resources' website for adjudicated groundwater basins (DWR, 2019).
+Beginning in 2016, the Annual Report has been distributed to the California Department of Water Resources' website for adjudicated groundwater basins pursuant to SGMA (DWR, 2019).